-The site hoarding will resemble that shown in the appendix; encroachment fee reductions are not anticipated however may be revisited as construction progresses.
+The site hoarding will resemble that shown in the appendix; encroachment fee reductions are not anticipated.
+After the encroachment is established, the landowner may look to add renderings and advertisements to the fencing; a reduction in encroachment fees will be discussed at that time.